Writing a personal statement for an undergraduate course

 Your personal statement is supposed to be about you as an individual student, so try to avoid using common clichés or generic quotes.
 Make sure you only include relevant information – if it isn’t about why you want to study the course or the skills you have gained to help you succeed, then don’t include it.

-This student blog on starting to write your personal statement contains some good advice.
-You'll also find additional tips that apply to all types of students in this post on writing a statement for science courses, by a current Bath undergraduate.
+This student blog post on plotting your personal statement includes some helpful hints and advice.
+You'll also find additional tips that apply to all types of students in this post on writing a statement for science courses.

 If you are applying for Pharmacy or Social Work